 While retaining group activity, each student will be required to take responsibility for particular aspects of the design, which must include an element of engineering analysis which will form an important part of the assessment process.
-This analysis will be either a finite element stress analysis or detailed hand calculations.
+This analysis will be either a finite element stress analysis.
 The work is presented in the form of a group design report, individual contributions and engineering drawings.